rydmike/flex_color_scheme/README.md

 # FlexColorScheme

-**FlexColorScheme** helps you make beautiful color scheme based Flutter themes, with optional level of primary color branded surfaces.
-The created themes are based on the same concept as Flutter's ColorScheme based themes, but with a few interesting twists and features.
+**FlexColorScheme** helps you make beautiful color scheme based Flutter themes, with optional primary color branding on surfaces.
+The created themes are based on the same concept as Flutter's ColorScheme based themes, but with a few interesting twists and convenience features.

-For more information about **FlexColorScheme**, its use cases and background, this package companion [**blog post and article**](https://rydmike.com/colorscheme) is recommended reading.
+For more information about **FlexColorScheme**, its background and use cases, this package companion [**blog post and article**](https://rydmike.com/colorscheme) is recommended reading.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>